paravind0906/Case-Study-1---Predicting-Interest-rate/README.md

 The Data set represents thousands of loans made through the Lending Club platform, which is a platform that allows individuals to lend to other individuals.
 In this project, we will follow the below workflow.
 1. Perform Exploratory Data Analysis, Identify NA values and clean the data
-2. Visualizations
+2. Data Visualizations
-3. Feature engineering and selection
+3. Feature Engineering and Selection
 4. Build a regression model to predict the interest rate assigned to each loan.
 5. Validation on test data